eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * **Initial heartbeat delay**: Defines duration of the initial heartbeat delay.
 * **Heartbeat period**: Specifies the interval between periodic heartbeats.
 * **Nack response delay**: Establishes the duration of the delay applied to the response of an ACKNACK message.
-* **Nack supression duration**: The RTPSWriter ignore the nack messages received after sending the data until the duration time elapses.
+* **Nack supression duration**: The RTPSWriter ignores the nack messages received after sending the data until the duration time elapses.

 Example